GregHaris/greg-chatbot/README.md

 # Greg's Chatbot

-Greg's Chatbot is a AI-powered chatbot built with React, TypeScript, Node.js, TailwindCSS, Next.js, etc to provide seamless and intelligent conversational experiences.
+Greg's Chatbot is an AI-powered chatbot built with React, TypeScript, Node.js, TailwindCSS, Next.js, etc to provide seamless and intelligent conversational experiences.

 ## Features

-- **AI-Powered Conversations**: Utilizes Llama 3 AI model via Groq's for natural and intelligent interactions.
+- **AI-Powered Conversations**: Utilizes Llama 3 AI model via Groq's AI for natural and intelligent interactions.
 - **Authentication**: Integrated with Auth0 for secure user authentication.
-- **Database Management**: Uses Prisma as the ORM for efficient database interactions ith Postgresql.
+- **Database Management**: Uses Prisma as the ORM for efficient database interactions with Postgresql.
 - **Responsive Design**: Built with TailwindCSS and radix ui for a responsive and modern UI.
 - **Syntax Highlighting**: Supports code snippets with syntax highlighting using `react-syntax-highlighter`.
 - **Analytics**: Integrated with Vercel Analytics and Speed Insights for performance monitoring.